victorlin/conda2docker/README.md

 The automatic build is defined in [docker.yml], a GitHub Actions workflow.
 By default, it is set to run:

-1. on pushes to the `main` branch that change certain files
+1. on pushes to any branch that change certain files
 2. on manual invocation from the workflow webpage (repository > Actions > docker)

 You can tweak this to use other [workflow triggers].